cloud-gov/cg-site/README.md

 # cloud.gov + Federalist + U.S. Web Design System + Jekyll

-This site is built using the Federalist USWDS Jekyll template.
-Federalist runs on cloud.gov and supports the development of this template.
+This site uses the [Federalist USWDS Jekyll template](https://github.com/18F/federalist-uswds-jekyll).
+[Federalist](https://federalist.18f.gov/) runs on cloud.gov and supports the development of this template.
 By leveraging this template cloud.gov get the benefits  of a maintained template as well as a way to test out new functionality in the template.

-This [Jekyll theme](https://jekyllrb.com/docs/themes/) is developed using the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and is focused on providing developers a starter kit and reference implementation for Federalist websites.
+This [Jekyll theme](https://jekyllrb.com/docs/themes/) uses the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and provides developers a starter kit and reference implementation for Federalist websites.

 This code uses the [Jekyll](https://jekyllrb.com) site engine and built with Ruby.
 If you prefer to use Javascript, check out [federalist-uswds-gatsby](https://github.com/18F/federalist-uswds-gatsby), which uses [Gatsby](https://gatsbyjs.org) site engine.

 This project assumes that you are comfortable editing source code.
 If you prefer to launch a website without editing any source code, checkout [uswds-jekyll](https://github.com/18F/uswds-jekyll), which allows you to change the layout and content with configuration files.

-This project strives to be compliant with requirements set by [21st Century IDEA Act](https://designsystem.digital.gov/website-standards/).
+This site uses a customized [U.S. Web Design System](https://v2.designsystem.digital.gov) theme and strives to be compliant with requirements set by [21st Century IDEA Act](https://designsystem.digital.gov/website-standards/).
 The standards require that a website or digital service:

 - is accessible to individuals with disabilities;
 - has a consistent appearance;